TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 13/Acts 13.23.md

 ---

-Of this man's seed hath God according to promise brought unto Israel a Saviour, Jesus;
+From this man's seed, God has brought salvation to Israel according to his promise,